-When they do appear, the spots are normally in clusters which can be anywhere on body: inside the ears or mouth, on the palms and soles and even inside the nappy area.
+When they do appear, the spots are normally in clusters which can be anywhere on the body: inside the ears or mouth, on the palms and soles and even inside the nappy area.
 Although the spots start small, within 12–24 hours they will grow and develop into a blister.
 It’s at this point that they become intensely itchy.

-Over the next few days the fluid in the blisters will go cloudy and they will start to dry out and scabs will form.
+Over the next few days, the fluid in the blisters will go cloudy and they will start to dry out and scabs will form.
 New spots can keep appearing in waves for 3 to 5 days, so different clusters of spots may be at different stages of blistering or drying out.

 It’s important not to scratch chicken pox spots in order to minimise the risk of infection and to avoid future scarring.
-Most chicken pox scars are the result of bacterial infection caused by scratching.
+Most chickenpox scars are the result of bacterial infection caused by scratching.

-ScratchSleeves’ unique double layer mitts minimise the risk of scratching, while the cool silk outer mitts is calming on the skin.
+ScratchSleeves’ unique double-layer mitts minimise the risk of scratching, while the cool silk outer mitts is calming on the skin.
 The loose-fitting sleeve design avoids irritation of any chicken pox on the hands and wrists that can occur when wearing conventional scratch mitts (or socks over the hands).
 See more on how ScratchSleeves work and what parents have told us about their experience of ScratchSleeves and chicken pox.

-You can also sooth the itch with cooling foams and gels.
+You can also soothe the itch with cooling foams and gels.
 Here at ScratchSleeves, we got on best with PoxClin foam for our two kids as it doesn’t drag on super-sensitive skin when applied.
 To calm really intense itching, children’s Piriton (which contains chlorphenamine) is available from your GP or over the counter from the pharmacy.